Fairclough Hall Farm Estate

 An enviable working environment in stunning rural surroundings, but within easy reach of road networks has been developed.
 With high specification and comprehensive on site amenities, client businesses have remained on site.

 The property and rental units were heated by eight oil boilers.
 Our brief was to design, install and maintain a high efficiency, fully automated biomass heating system.

 Our custom solution

-Treco supplied and installed two 99kW Guntamatic Biocom boilers in cascade, with a fuel store, to send 198kW of heat to a 3,000 litre buffer tank.
+Treco supplied and installed two 99kW Guntamatic Powerchip boilers in cascade, with a fuel store, to send 198kW of heat to a 3,000 litre buffer tank.
 The heat, in the form of hot water, is distributed to each unit by a district heating pump.
 They have now been adapted by using bespoke SAV heating and hot water units with individual heat metering.
 The existing oil boilers have been retained for back up.
 To date, they have not been required.
-A second system is now being considered.
+A second system has now been purchased.

 A snapshot of the solution included:

-- Two top-of-the-range 99kW Guntamatic Biocom biomass boilers in cascade
+- Two top-of-the-range 99kW Guntamatic Powerchip biomass boilers in cascade

 - Biomass boiler linked to existing heating and hot water system